hauvong/varying-vagrant-vagrants/README.md

 [Vagrant](http://vagrantup.com) is a "tool for building and distributing development environments".
 It works with virtualization software such as [VirtualBox](http://virtualbox.org) to provide a virtual machine that is sandboxed away from your local environment.

-### The First Vagrant Up

-1. Start with any operating system.
+Our fork has customizations specific to PMC, such as nginx configs and databases for all dev sites, required plugins, etc.

+### Installing VVV
 1. Install [VirtualBox 4.2.16](https://www.virtualbox.org/wiki/Downloads)
     * VVV (and Vagrant) has been tested with this version.
 If a newer version appears on the downloads page and you don't feel like being a guinea pig, check out the [older downloads](https://www.virtualbox.org/wiki/Download_Old_Builds_4_2) page and download the 4.2.16 release.
 1. Install [Vagrant 1.2.5](http://downloads.vagrantup.com/tags/v1.2.5)
     * `vagrant` will now be available as a command in the terminal, try it out.
 1. Clone the Varying Vagrant Vagrants repository into a local directory
-    * `git clone git://github.com/10up/varying-vagrant-vagrants.git vagrant-local`
+    * `git clone git://github.com/Penske-Media-Corp/varying-vagrant-vagrants.git vvv`

-    * OR download and extract the repository master [zip file](https://github.com/10up/varying-vagrant-vagrants/archive/master.zip)
+### Before you run VVV for the first time
+1. Install the Vagrant HostsUpdater plugin
+	* From VVV's directory on your host machine: {{$ vagrant plugin install vagrant-hostsupdater}}
+	** This lets VVV set up your hosts file automatically when it starts
+1. Generate a new SSH key for Bitbucket using the script included in the PMC VVV fork: {{$ /path/to/vvv/bitbucket-gen-key.sh}}
+	* Have your Bitbucket username (generally the e-mail address you signed up with) and password handy, the script will need it to add the newly-generated key to your Bitbucket account.
+	* Don't bother with a passphrase for the SSH key.
+Although it's more secure, it's also more hassle.
+The VVV automation assumes this Bitbucket key is generated without a passphrase.
+	* If you mess up, you'll need to remove the following files:
+	** {{~/.ssh/bitbucket.org_id_rsa}}
+	** {{~/.ssh/bitbucket.org_id_rsa.pub}}
+	** Find the entry in {{~/.ssh/config}} preceded by the comment {{# bitbucket.org CONFIG}} and remove it

+### The first time you run VVV
 1. Change into the new directory
-    * `cd vagrant-local`
 1. Start the Vagrant environment
-    * `vagrant up` - *omg magic happens*
+    * `vagrant up` in the directory where you cloned VVV - *omg magic happens*
     * Be patient, this could take a while, especially on the first run.
-1. Add a record to your local machine's hosts file
-    * `192.168.50.4  local.wordpress.dev local.wordpress-trunk.dev`
-    * On -nix systems you can use: (note that location of host file after the >> may vary) `sudo sh -c 'echo "192.168.50.4 local.wordpress.dev local.wordpress-trunk.dev" >>/private/etc/hosts'`
-1. Visit `http://local.wordpress.dev/` in your browser for WordPress 3.5.1, `http://local.wordpress-trunk.dev` for WordPress trunk, or `http://192.168.50.4` for the default dashboard.
+1. Visit `http://192.168.50.4` for the VVV dashboard.

-Fancy, yeah?
+1. Make sure everything works
+	* [Test wp-cli|http://wp-cli.org/#usage] and make sure it works
+	* Test debugging (via xdebug) and make sure it works ** To turn on xdebug: ssh into your vagrant VM via $ {{vagrant ssh}} then turn on xdebug via $ {{xdebug_on}}
+	* Test profiling (via xdebug) and make sure it works ** You can trigger the generation of profiler files by using the XDEBUG_PROFILE GET/POST parameter.
+You'll know it works because you'll see the cachegrind.out files in your /tmp directory

 ### What Did That Do?